mahupreti/Kubernetes-study-material/QnA/Storage/solution2.md

 - StorageClass defines how volumes are provisioned and reclaimed.
 - PersistentVolume is created manually with a local path and node affinity so Kubernetes knows where to schedule pods using it.
-- PersistentVolumeClaim requests storage from the StorageClass and binds to the matching PV.
+- PersistentVolumeClaim requests storage from the StorageClass and gives the matching PV.
 - When the PVC is deleted, because the reclaim policy is Retain, Kubernetes does not delete the PV or its data; instead, the PV status changes to Released.